klayu/i94card/content/english/sections/testimonial.md

   - name: "Sheela Mittal"
     designation: "Web Designer"
     avatar: "/images/avatar-sm.png"
     content: "Being immigration compliant is a pain.
 Thank you for removing one area of pain from my life.
-Ordered is for all my family members."
+Ordered it for all my family members."

   - name: "Venkat Reddy"
     designation: "Web Designer"